 Olakira Camp is owned and operated by Asilia Africa, a company that aims to deliver the finest wilderness experiences on the continent.
 Olakira is sister camp to the luxurious Sayari Camp and has a more outdoorsy feel.
-It also has a Certificate of Excellence from TripAdvisor!
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, scheduled open vehicle game drives, transfers between camp and the nearest airstrip, and a laundry service.

 ACCESS & LOCATION:

 The camp is situated in the far north of the Serengeti from June to November and is accessed via 45 minutes’ road transfer from Kogatende Airstrip.
 From mid-December until the end of March, it’s set up in the south, in the Ndutu region, and is approached via 20-minutes’ drive from the airstrip at Ndutu.
 Both locations are fabulous – the northern camp is situated close to a sweeping bend of the River Mara, while in the south guests can enjoy amazing views over sprawling plains as far as Lake Masek!

 ACCOMMODATION & FACILITIES AT OLAKIRA CAMP: